farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 This CI formula is approximate because the distribution of $\frac{d_{Rp}}{c} \sqrt{\frac{h(h - 1)s^2_{w,\,j}}{(n - 1) (s^2_{w,\,a} + s^2_{w,\,b} - 2Cov(X_{w,\,a}, X_{w,\,b})}}$ only approximately follows the t distribution.
 However, this formula is not based on homoscedasticity or normality of the investigated populations.
 Algina et al. (2005) examined the non-rejection rate of this CI procedure for various combinations of population effect size, population correlation, and sample size and found that it yielded non-rejection rates that were close to the nominal $1 - \alpha$ rate for normal and a wide range of nonnormal data (the authors criterion interval for appropriate non-rejection rates was $[0.925,0.975]$).
 However, when data were sampled from a distribution alike the exponential distribution the procedure was too liberal for large population effect size $\Delta_{RGj} > 1.2$ and the population correlation was medium $\rho = 0.4$.
 With low population correlation $\rho \le 0.2$ this tendency became worse and was also noticeable for a long-tailed skewed distribution.
 A large population correlation $\rho \ge 0.6$ ameliorated these tendencies of the CI method, resulting in non-rejection rates within the criterion interval.

 An $1 - \alpha$ percentile bootstrap CI is computed.
 The simulations conducted by Algina et al. (2005) resulted in appropriate non-rejection rates (i.e., within the range of $[0.925,0.975]$) for all investigated conditions.
 The estimated non-rejection rate tended to converge to the nominal level of 0.95 as the sample size increased.
 In general the non-rejection rate of the percentile bootstrap CI increased with increasing population effect size and population correlation.
-Overall, Algina et al. (2005) recommend the percentile bootstrap CI method for $d_{R,\,G,\,j}$.
+Overall, Algina et al. (2005) recommend the percentile bootstrap CI method for $d_{R,\,j}$.

 ## Robust Cohen's $d_p$